JosiahFu/MC-Ideas/README.md

     |Output=Iron Pickaxe
     }}

-...That probably means it's in MInecraft Wiki format.
+...That probably means it's in Minecraft Wiki format.

 To use it, go to the [Minecraft Wiki Editing Sandbox](https://minecraft.fandom.com/wiki/Minecraft_Wiki:Sandbox) and click the edit button.
 Paste the contents of the text file into the text area and click Show Preview.